Deraen/deraen.github.io/resources/posts/2015-07-04-hello-world.md

 Franklin M. Liang's hyphenation algorithm in Clojure.
 The algorithm is the same as used by TeX, LibreOffice and Hyphenator.js.
-To hyphenate HTML it is possible to insert soft-hyphens into the text which the browser only shows if the word needs to split into multiple lines.
+To hyphenate HTML it is possible to insert soft-hyphens into the text which the browser only shows if the word needs to be split into multiple lines.

 [boot-clj]: http://boot-clj.com
 [perun]: https://github.com/hashobject/perun